-Once the applicable law has been ascertained, the entitled beneficiaries specified by that law can proceed to apply for probate, then make the necessary Inheritance Tax Return Declarations and then distribute the assets.
+Once the applicable law has been ascertained, the entitled beneficiaries specified by that law must contact all asset-holders and obtain certificates and valuations, following which they can proceed to apply for probate, then make the necessary Inheritance Tax Return Declarations and then distribute the assets.
 We say ‘beneficiaries’, because an Executor (Administrador / Albacea) is not a legal requirement in a Spanish Will.
 They are usually only appointed where the deceased’s estate is particularly complicated (e.g. extensive business interests) or where a family feud over the assets is anticipated.

 It should also be noted that the Inheritance Tax Declarations must be filed and paid individually by each beneficiary (unlike in the UK, where tax is paid on the entire estate BEFORE distribution).
 The tax calculation differs person to person, as it is calculated on a formula based on the beneficiary’s proximity of relationship to the deceased and even the beneficiary’s existing personal wealth (e.g. where there are two sons sharing the estate 50/50, a millionaire son will pay more inheritance tax than a destitute son).